 Depending on your requirements and budgets, choose a VoIP provider.
 If you're going for a self-hosted, on-site system, then you have to look for a Private Branch Exchange (PBX) phone system and also for a PSTN (Public Switched Telephone Network) gateway to link the PBX and the PSTN.

 However, using such an on-site system has a drawback - you can't work from home or anywhere else - you have to be present in the office to attend a call or make a call.
 In this ongoing COVID pandemic situation, this will a challenging ask for you and your employees.

 This is where a cloud-based phone system will help.
 In this, you can use the service from different cloud service providers, and you don't have to carry the PBX software on your server like the on-site system.
-You can make calls from anywhere and everywhere through cloud server.
+You can make calls from anywhere and everywhere through a cloud server.

 Here are some handy tips to help you set up a VoIP phone system:

 Tip #1 - It's better to ask your queries to your service providers before making purchases regarding devices.
-Even if you are not sure about how to set up VoIP phone, ask them.
+Even if you are not sure about how to set up a VoIP phone, ask them.

-Tip #2 - An older device may not be suitable for the present day VoIP system.
+Tip #2 - An older device may not be suitable for the present-day VoIP system.
 So enquire with your service provider about the compatibility of your present device.

 Tip #3 - Even if your device doesn't suit the system, you can use calling software from your desktop or softphone instead of purchasing a new gadget.
 Avsoftphone is a software-based client installed on mobile devices and computers.

 Tip #4 - A good headphone and mic can help you access all the functionalities such as video calls, conferences, etc. of a VoIP phone system more effectively.